mozilla/telemetry-airflow/README.md

   - Click the "Clear" button
   - Confirm that you want to clear it
   - The task should be scheduled to run again straight away.

-### CircleCI

-- Commits to forked repo PRs will trigger CircleCI builds that build the docker container and test python dag compilation.
-This should pass prior to merging.
-- Every commit to main or tag will trigger a CircleCI build that will build and push the container to dockerhub